triallax/purescript-transformers-pills/README.md

 For now, we will be using `String` to represent errors, but generally, you should be using a custom ADT instead.

-1. Rewrite `intParser` to follow the new `Parser` type.
+1. Please rewrite `intParser` to follow the new `Parser` type.
 Check that these tests run correctly:

 ```purescript
 intParserTest1 = assertEquals (intParser "port" input1) (Right 8000)